athli/nightbot-fun/README.md

     Valid function names: help, discord, !uptime, 13098417, rickroll_me Invalid function names: I need help, lol lol lol, what is the uptime

   2. Above, we said $(query) is not a String object.
-It seems to be a list of some items, where the items can be typecast to String objects without loss.
+It seems to be a list (not necessarily a List<>) of some items, where the items can be typecast to String objects without loss.
 As noted above, the entire "list" can also be typecast as a String while preserving whitespace and punctuation.
 Since $(query) has a list structure of sorts, it is possible to access elements of $(query) by index. $(query) indexes from 1 beginning at the first word after the command name, i.e., in the following message, if "This" is a command name, then "is a test message to explain how Nightbot reads messages." would be $(query), "is" would be $(1), "a" would be $(2), and so on.

     This is a test message to explain how Nightbot reads messages.

+    $(query) = is a test message to explain how Nightbot reads messages.

+    $(1) = is

+    $(2) = a

   3. Users making commands in Discord, take note: double quotes (" ") are different for some users on mobile versus on computer; please feel free to copy/paste any of the following: